omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 The other tabs show tables containing the values and attributes of all results of the given type.
-To hide or show table columns, open :guilabel:`Choose table columns...` from the context menu and select the columns to be displayed.
+To hide or show table columns, open :guilabel:`Choose table columns` from the context menu and select the columns to be displayed.
 The settings are persistent and applied in each subsequently opened editor.
 The table rows can be sorted by clicking on the column name.